nareddyt/discover-rewards-notifier/README.md

 Follow the short list of steps from the [Chrome Developer Guide](https://developer.chrome.com/extensions/getstarted#unpacked) under the **Load the extension** section.

 The extension should work now!
+Try visiting sites like www.jcrew.com and www.ae.com.

 **Note:** You'll see a special *developer icon* when you load the extension.
 This helps differentiate between the production build and the developers' custom builds.